pithyless/be_awesome/README.md

 Be Awesome
 ==========

-The app that makes you more awesomene in front of your peers.
+The app that makes you more awesome in front of your peers.

 What do I need to do?